futuregrid/cloud-metrics/doc/source/metrics.rst

 4. **The total number of VM instances used in a system** It is a count of virtual machine instance used during a certain period in a system.
 It shows a system utilization and a performance comparison among other systems by counting launched VM instances.
 It is similar to the metric of the number of VM instances used by a user but it is grouped by a system instead of a user.
-5. **Total runtime of VM instances used in a system** It is a total running hour(s) for virtual machine instances used in a system.
+5. **Total runtime of VM instances used in a system** It is a total wall-clock hour(s) for virtual machine instances used in a system.
 It shows the amount of resources allocated and a system utilization by adding up the total lifetime of instances during a certain period.
 It is similar to the metric of total runtime of VM instance used by a user but it is grouped by a system instead of a user.
 6. **Total CPU cores of VM instances used in a system** It is a total amount of CPU cores for VM instances requested by users in a system.
 It shows CPU resource allocation by adding up the CPU cores requested during a certain period.
 7. **Total memories of VM instances used in a system**